thetarby/helindb/readme.md

 before changing its state to dirty.
 That could lead to missing updates in crash recovery.

 buffer pool holds global lock when doing io

+IMPORTANT NOTE:
+  if txn creates a page and frees it and then rolls back. undoing free is required